 Semantic Meta Data Management

-The Semantic engine (SEED) relies on a local and distributed triple-store.
-All the information for instance, data provider, data offerings, consumer, and querying offering are stored as semantic data.
+The Semantic engine (SEED) relies on a registry database (MongoDB).
+All the information for instance, data provider, data offerings, consumer, and querying offering are stored as semantic metadata based on the i3-Market Semantic Models.

 |Spatial and Text Data Storage||To support spatial and full-text search queries, the semantic data manager should be able to index spatial and fulltext data.|